An upper bound conjecture for the Yokota invariant: The Fourier Transform

 The second main tool used to prove Theorem \ref{teovol} is the Fourier Transform introduced in \cite{bar} by Barrett.
 We describe it here in a slightly different context and notation.

-Let $H\subseteq S^3$ be the $0$-framed Hopf link as in figure \ref{fig:Hopf}.
-If $i,j\in I_r$ we denote with $H(i,j)\in\C$ the value of the Kauffman bracket of the Hopf link colored with $i,j$; an easy induction on $j$ shows that
+Let $H\subseteq S^3$ be the $0$-framed Hopf link as in Figure \ref{fig:Hopf}.
+For $i,j\in I_r$ we denote with $H(i,j)\in\C$ the value of the Kauffman bracket of the Hopf link colored with $i,j$; applying the relation of \cite[Figure 22]{lickorish} and an easy induction on $j$ shows that

 Furthermore denote with